Electric van guide: can an EV van work for your business?

 There's more choice than ever in the electric van market.
 With improved range and charging options available, more businesses will be able to make the switch

-There are pure electric vans, while plug-in hybrid models from Ford, LEVC and Mitsubishi offer a low-emissions alternative for buyers who need more driving range than an electric commercial vehicle can offer.
+There are also the options of plug-in hybrid and range-extender models such as those offered by Ford and LEVC.
+These vans offer a low-emissions alternative for buyers who need more driving range than a purely electric commercial vehicle can offer.

 Businesses are always looking for ways to reduce overheads, and while the initial cost of an electric van is high when compared to an equivalent diesel van, there are major savings to be made in everyday running costs.
 As a result, most electric van makers are keen to focus on the total cost of ownership (TCO) to help focus on the benefits of electrification.

-For the moment, the main focus of most electric vans is the so-called 'last mile' delivery sector, because they still don't have quite the same driving range as a diesel van.
-Last- mile deliveries have seen an explosion in recent months because more people have been shopping from home, and businesses need a courier to deliver orders.
-An electric van is a suitable fit for this kind of job because it often entails multiple stops on short, urban routes, sometimes seeing the van enter low or zero-emissions zones.
-If it's an electric van, then you don't need to worry about where you're driving.
+For the moment, the main focus of most electric vans is the so-called 'last-mile' delivery sector, because they still don't have quite the same driving range as a diesel van.
+There has been a huge surge in last-mile deliveries due to more people shopping from home.
+An electric van is a suitable fit for this kind of courier work because it often entails multiple stops on short, urban routes, sometimes in low- or zero-emissions zones.
+If you’re in an electric van, then you don't need to worry about any emissions-based charges.

-On this page you'll find the positives and negatives of running an electric van, including factors you may not have considered, so you can make the decision whether an electric van is right for you.
+On this page you'll find the advantages and disadvantages of running an electric van, including some factors you may not have considered, to help you make the decision whether an electric van is right for you and your business.

 The biggest deciding factor on whether an electric van is right for you will be battery range.
-If an electric van can't cover the miles you do in a day on a single charge, then it's unlikely to be for you.
-The majority of electric vans have a quoted range in the region of 90-120 miles, and while some vans will do that distance, cold weather can see range drop to as little as 50 miles on some vans.
-Manufacturers have conducted studies into van use as part of their electric van development, with some reporting that the average van driver covers about 70 miles per day, so in theory these electric vans should have range to spare.
+If an electric van can't cover the miles you do in a day on a single charge, then it's unlikely to be suitable.
+The majority of electric vans have a quoted range in the region of 100-220 miles, and while some vans can achieve more than 200 miles, cold weather can cause range to drop to as little as 50 miles on some other models.
+Manufacturers have conducted studies into van use as part of their electric van development, with some reporting that the average van driver covers about 70 miles per day, so in theory most electric vans should have range to spare.

-Of course, long-distance travel is out of the question unless you know there are going to be charging facilities when you get to your destination, and if you have enough time in your schedule to factor in the time it takes to recharge your van.
+Of course, long-distance travel is out of the question unless you know there are going to be charging facilities either at your destination or en-route, and if you have enough time in your schedule to factor in the time it takes to recharge your van.
 However, there are alternatives to be had here.
-Ford offers its Transit Custom as a plug-in hybrid that has 35 miles of EV range, but can cover 300 miles when you factor in the petrol engine.
-And UK firm LEVC has introduced its VN5 range-extending van, which is based on the TX taxi.
+Ford offers its Transit Custom as a plug-in hybrid that gives up to 27 miles of EV range, but can cover 300 miles when you factor in the petrol engine.
+LEVC has also introduced its VN5 range-extending van, which is based on the TX taxi.
 This has a bigger battery for a longer EV range, but the engine is a generator that can supply power to the electric motor when the battery is flat.
-And for something slightly left-field, Mitsubishi offers its Outlander PHEV SUV as a two-seat commercial vehicle.
+So while these vehicles still require the use of combustion, their fuel-consumption is significantly lower than that of a traditional engine.

 The other big factor in buying an electric van is whether you have the ability to charge it up.
-The ideal situation would be to have a parking spot with access to a charging point, whether it's in a garage or an off-street parking space near an electricity supply.
+The ideal situation would be to have a parking spot with access to a charging point.

 The best way to charge a van is by using a wall box, because this delivers a faster charge than if you plug into a conventional domestic plug socket – some vans don't even offer the latter as an option, but you will be offered a wallbox installation when you buy the van.
 If you leave your van parked up overnight, you can plug it in and have a fully charged van ready to go in the morning - on the most advanced electric vans you can also set the cabin temperature for the start of the day, so battery energy is saved for driving.

-Public rapid charging points are on the rise in the UK, although not many vans can take advantage of this.
+Public rapid charging points are on the continuous rise in the UK, although not all vans can take advantage of this.
 The charging speed of your van will be limited to the type of charger that's fitted to it, and if it's a low-capacity system, then charging from a high-voltage supply is out of the question.
-Still, many manufacturers are installing fast chargers at locations such as dealerships, motorway service stations and some commercial sites (such as Ikea stores across the country and some supermarkets).
+Still, fast chargers are becoming increasingly common at locations such as dealerships, motorway service stations and some commercial sites such as supermarkets.
 With the right charging system in your van, these can deliver up to an 80 per cent charge in half an hour.

 Adding weight to any van has a negative effect on how much of a payload it can carry, whether it's powered by a diesel engine or an electric motor.
-A heavy battery does have a negative impact on payload weights, but with technology stil progressing, electric van payloads are slowly edging closer to their diesel counterparts.
+A heavy battery does have a negative impact on payload weights, but with technology still progressing, electric van payloads continue to edge ever closer to their diesel counterparts.

 Most electric vans offer a cargo volume that matches the diesel version, because the compact electric motor and gearbox goes where the engine would normally sit, while the batteries tend to go in the void left by a manual gearbox, as well as under the cargo area.
 The reason we've seen so many large electric vans launched in recent years is that manufacturers want to offer maximum cargo volume for last-mile deliveries, which are usually made up of numerous small parcels that don't weigh very much.